American-School-of-the-Hague/psd2l-plugin/README.md

 <!-- TOC ignore:True -->
 #### Parents & Guardians

 Two different methods for enrolling parents are provided `BS_Users_Enrollments` and `D2L_Users_Enrollments`. `BS_Users_Enrollments` relies on contact information stored in the `U_STUDENTSUSERFIELDS` view.
 As of February 2024 this data will be deprecated.
 The `D2L_Users_Enrollments` plugin uses the new unlimited contacts data in PowerSchool.
-This plugin can be updated

 Parents & Guardians are enrolled in Brightspace with the following roles: